ramiror/spanglish/README.md

 To rest someone | To take advantage of someone's slowness To mexicaniate | To steal a criminal's booty
 Putting was the gus! | You must pay
+Eat it bent | Bear the situation w/o complaining

 ## English -> Spanish